-To understand if you should be concerned or not, Doctor Rowley recommends that you should try to be more aware of your body and to think about brown discharge the same way a doctor would.
+To understand if you should be concerned or not, I recommend that you should try to become more aware of your body and to think about brown discharge the same way a I would.

 When a woman comes to my office and is concerned about brown discharge the first step I take is to get a better understanding of her personal situation including her age, whether she sexually active, whether she using hormonal birth control and if whether or not there is a chance that she is pregnant.

 This is because the circumstances and symptoms that accompany brown discharge often shed more light on the cause of the brown discharge than the discharge itself.